dmarshNAIT/dmarshNAIT.github.io/COMP1017_css.markdown

 ```css
 flex-wrap: wrap;
 ```
-Just like turning on word-wrap in a text editor means that lines will `wrap` onto the next line if there isn't room for them, turning on `flex-wrap` lets items in the same `flex` container `wrap` onto the next line.
+Just like turning on word-wrap in a text editor means that lines will `wrap` onto the next line if there isn't room for them, adding `flex-wrap: wrap;` to a container lets items in that `flex` container `wrap` onto the next line.